Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> data_with_default_notes = nba . copy () >>> data_with_default_notes [ "notes" ] . fillna ( ... value = "no notes at all" , ... inplace = True ... ) >>> data_with_default_notes [ "notes" ] . describe () count 126314 unique 232 top no notes at all freq 120890 Name: notes, dtype: object
+>>> data_with_default_notes = nba . copy () >>> data_with_default_notes [ "notes" ] . fillna ( ... value = "no notes at all" , ... inplace = True ... ) >>> data_with_default_notes [ "notes" ] . describe () count 126314 unique 232 top no notes at all freq 120890 Name: notes, dtype: object Here, you fill the empty notes rows with the cord "no notes at all".

 Invalid Values